radQueen258/HomeWork3_Radka/README.md

 No user is allowed to see other user's projects or tasks thus not being able to edit or delete them

 A comment section was added, now the user is able to comment on each assignment (create, edit and destroy)

+There is a problem with the html that is interfering with my update